-b.
+- a.
+25% of the remaining places will first be randomly allocated to children living within the inner priority area.
+(Area outlined in red on the map); children living on the boundary line will be considered to be living within the inner priority area).
+The process will be overseen by an independent body.
+Children living in the inner priority area not allocated a place in 5a will also be ranked within the outer priority area under 5b. - b.
 Any remaining places will be randomly allocated to children living within the outer priority area.
-(Area shaded in pink on the map, which is for guidance only; children living on the boundary line will be considered to be living within the outer priority area).
+(Area outlined in purple on the map); children living on the boundary line will be considered to be living within the outer priority area).
 The process will be overseen by an independent body.